stormpath/stormpath-documentation/source/reference.rst

       - Description

     * - ``201 CREATED``
       - The request was successful, we created a new resource, and the response body contains the representation.
-The ``Location`` header contains the new resource’s canonical URI.
+The ``Location`` header contains the new resource’s canonical URL.

     * - ``400 BAD REQUEST``
       - The data given in the POST failed validation.
 Inspect the response body for details.